Inist-CNRS/web-services/SCRIPTS.md

 Required: `services/service-name/examples.http` must exist

-Create two files in `services/service-name`:

-1. `local-tests.hurl`
-2. `remote-tests.hurl`
+Create  `services/service-name/tests.hurl`

-which can be used to test the service.
+which can be used to test the service, locally, as well as remotely.

 ## generate:service